 Mistrial declared in Danny Masterson rape case after jury is deadlocked

-The jury weighing the rape charges against “That ‘70s Show” star Danny Masterson announced Wednesday, Nov.
-30, it was hopelessly deadlocked and a mistrial was declared.
+LOS ANGELES — The jury weighing the rape charges against “That ’70s Show” star Danny Masterson announced Wednesday it was hopelessly deadlocked, and a mistrial was declared.

-Masterson, 46, was charged with raping three women at his Hollywood Hills home from 2001 to 2003 and faces up to 45 years in prison if convicted on all three counts.
+Masterson, 46, was charged with raping three women at his Hollywood Hills home from 2001 to 2003 and faces up to 45 years in prison if he is convicted on all three counts.

 In a joint statement, two of the women who accused Masterson — both of whom are former members of the Church of Scientology — said they were "obviously disappointed" at the mistrial.